dell/terraform-provider-powerscale/docs/resources/s3_zone_settings.md

 ### Required

-- `zone` (String) The name of the access zone you want to update settings for s3 service
+- `zone` (String) The name of the access zone you want to update settings for s3 service.
+If this field is updated, Terraform will delete and then recreate this resource.

 ### Optional

 - `base_domain` (String) Base Domain for S3 zone
 - `bucket_directory_create_mode` (Number) The permission mode for creating bucket directories.
-- `object_acl_policy` (String) The default policy for object access control lists (ACLs), which can be either “replace” or “deny”
+- `object_acl_policy` (String) The default policy for object access control lists (ACLs), which can be either `replace` or `deny`.
 - `root_path` (String) The root path for the S3 bucket.

+Unless specified otherwise, all fields of this resource can be updated.

 ## Import